ga-dc/after-wdi/readme.md

 After WDI I felt like an imposter, and that despite all I had learned I still wasn't qualified to be employed anywhere.

 I was going to a couple meetups a week and interacting with developers that had many more years of experience than me.
-They made me keenly aware of how little I knew in the scheme knowledge relating to programming and I was hungry to learn more.
+They made me keenly aware of how little I knew out of the total knowledge out there relating to programming and left me  hungry to learn more.
 I felt wan looking at the projects and products of the companies that I wanted to work for.
 To me it seemed like I had to be as good as other developers before anyone would even consider paying me to do anything.

 My stress about finding a job and my insecurities about my skills set me adrift.
 My time was divided and unfocused, a few hours learning about CS fundamentals, a few improving my old projects, a few starting new projects, a few looking up jobs, a few at home, a few at GA, a few at coffee shops.